maxzheng/great-life-guide/double.md

 Judy Singer [coined the word neurodiversity](http://amzn.to/2ZYkvmU), which means everyone's brain is just different in mental functions, to more [correctly describe development disorders like autism, ADHD, dyslexia, etc](https://egghead.io/lessons/egghead-egghead-talks-things-you-should-know-about-neurodiversity).
-It should be embraced as it expands our collective capabilities rather than treated as an disorder that must be "fixed" and frowned upon by others.
+It should be embraced as it expands our collective capabilities rather than treated as a disorder that must be "fixed" and frowned upon by others.

 Many great minds of our time, such as [Albert Einstein,